vonbarown/Synergie/README.md

 ## Synopsis
 Synergie is a full-stack application where users can post, comment on, and favorite TV shows that they are binging on.

-- Synergie uses user authentication through passportjs
+- Synergie authenticate user using express-sessions and passportjs
 - Users can **add shows** that they watch currently watching.
 Which are shared on their profile pages.
 - Users can view the profile pages of other users.
 - Users can also **add comments** on other users' shows.